JetBrains/teamcity-documentation/topics/parallel-tests.md

 * The [Code coverage](code-quality-tools.md#code-coverage-tools) statistics will be inaccurate for builds with parallel tests because it will be collected for a fraction of tests executed by the current batch.
 * After enabling parallel tests in a build configuration, it will stop publishing [artifacts](build-artifact.md).
 Consider having a separate build configuration that publishes artifacts.
 * A newly added test which is not yet known to TeamCity will run in each batch during the first run.
-* When TeamCity divides tests among batches it only takes into account duration of the test itself.
-The duration of setUp/tearDown or any other preparation methods is not know to TeamCity, because of this the duration of batches may not be equal.
+* When TeamCity divides tests into batches, it only takes into account the duration of the test itself.
+The duration of setUp/tearDown or any other preparation methods is not know to TeamCity, therefore the duration of batches may not be equal.
-* An agent selected in the custom build dialog for a build with parallel tests will be ignored because the build will be transformed to a composite one after the triggering.
+* An agent selected in the custom build dialog for a build with parallel tests will be ignored because the build will be transformed into a composite one after triggering.
-* Parameters published by the build steps via [setParameter](service-messages.md#set-parameter) service message, as well as runner specific parameters such as `maven.project.version` won't be available in a composite build with parallel tests
+* Parameters published by the build steps via the [setParameter](service-messages.md#set-parameter) service message, as well as runner specific parameters, such as `maven.project.version`, won't be available in a composite build with parallel tests.
-* When it comes to the build configurations limit in TeamCity Professional version the automatically generated build configurations are counted as normal build configurations
+* When it comes to the build configurations limit in the TeamCity Professional version, the automatically generated build configurations are counted as normal build configurations.

 ### Known bugs

 * The [Enforce Clean Checkout action](clean-checkout.md#Enforcing+Clean+Checkout) does not work for build configurations with parallel tests configured.
-* Subsequent start of a build with parallel tests won't reuse already existing builds in generated build configurations even if there were no new VCS commits
+* A subsequent start of a build with parallel tests won't reuse already existing builds of the generated build configurations even if there were no new VCS commits.
-* A failed test can be executed by a different batch on the next run, showing that the test is newly failed while in fact it was already failing but in some other batch
+* A failed test can be executed by a different batch on the next run, showing that the test is newly failed while in fact it was already failing in some other batch.
-* Builds with parallel tests triggered in a branch won't use the build steps from this branch, instead build steps from the default branch will be used.
+* Builds with parallel tests triggered in a branch won't use the build steps from this branch; the build steps from the default branch will be used instead.